New York Jets: Pro Football Hall of Famers

-Ewbank, Hill, Martin, Mawae, Maynard, and Namath are recognized based upon their achievements with the Jets.
+Ewbank, Hill, Klecko, Martin, Mawae, Maynard, Namath, and Revis are recognized based upon their achievements with the Jets.
 Ewbank is also recognized based upon his achievements with the Baltimore Colts, coaching them to NFL championships in 1958 and 1959.
 Riggins is recognized primarily for his seasons with the Washington Redskins (1976–1979, 1981–1985), as is Monk (1980–1993), who won three Super Bowl championships with Washington.
 Lott is in the Hall of Fame primarily for his exploits as a member of the San Francisco 49ers.
 Baugh and Turner are recognized based upon their achievements as players with other teams, rather than their head coaching stints with the Jets.
 While Parcells reversed the fortunes of the Jets, he had major impact for the New York Giants, coaching them to two Super Bowl victories.
 Wolf only had a brief stint with the Jets between 1990 and 1991, while most of his major contributions occurred as an executive and player personnel director with the Oakland Raiders (1963–1974, 1979–1989), and later as General Manager of the Green Bay Packers (1991–2001).
 Favre only played one season as a member of the Jets in 2008, between most of his career with the Packers (1992–2007) and his last two NFL seasons with the Minnesota Vikings (2009–2010).
+Namath, Riggins, Klecko, and Revis are the only Hall of Famers who were drafted by the Jets.